About the National Park Service

 Charles F. "Chuck" Sams III is the Director of the National Park Service.

 Learn more about past directors of the National Park Service.

 What government agency oversees the National Park Service?

 The National Park Service is a bureau of the Department of the Interior.
-Directly overseeing its operation is the Department's Assistant Secretary for Fish and Wildlife and Parks.
+Directly overseeing its operation is the department's Assistant Secretary for Fish, Wildlife and Parks.